sebgreg/react-native-elements/docs/rnw-progress.md

 - fix: changed pointerEvents; `box-none` for parent View, `none` for Image
 - fix: changed the way Animated was being used:
   - switched from ValueXY to Value - only need X
-  - keep one Animated.Value instead of creating new.
-Change value via Animated.event()
   - simplified interpolations
+  - keep one Animated.Value instead of creating new
+  - change anim value via Animated.event(), which is async, and keeps from using setState on the same thread as render(); use a listener on the anim value for the same reason

 ### SearchBar changes
 - fix: pass `loadingIcon`.color to ActivityIndicator instead of `icon`.color